 When you’re bowhunting and have buck fever, when is it time to “put yourself in a timeout?”

 Last year, I drew a private land only tag in one of the best eastern plains units of Colorado.
-I had permission to hunt a large piece of land that one of my good hunting friends manages.
+I had permission to hunt a large piece of land that a good hunting friend manages.
 Opening day, my friend and I were sitting in his blind and some toms came.
 I had the first shot.
 I pulled back, ignoring my shot process, and hit one.
 He did “the flop,” and promptly got up and ran away about 75 yards.

 The next day, we had another tom come like every turkey hunter’s dream.
 My friend ranged him at 35 yards, a shot I can pinwheel in my sleep.
 I drew back, took my time and hit right between his feet.
 I used the wrong pin.

 At this point, my friend looked at me and shook his head.
 We all miss; we all get buck fever, but I needed to make a change.
 He would have never told me to stop hunting with my bow, but we both knew that I wasn’t in the right headspace at that point to be trying to shoot turkeys with that weapon.
 I likely would have kept missing, making my buck fever worse and killing nothing but my confidence.

 We have all been there and I’ve missed animals before just like anyone else.
 Usually, I can diagnose exactly what happened, either immediately or after a quick shooting session back at camp.
 I know many hunters who will keep shooting and empty their quiver (literally) because they feel they must make their kill, either due to sponsor pressure or just mere hubris.
 After missing twice, I knew that it was time to put my bow in timeout.